 - Primary physical custody—The child lives with one parent/party for the majority of the time;

 - Partial physical custody—The child lives with this party some of the time, but less than half;

 - Shared physical custody—The child splits his or her time between the two parties, roughly 50/50;

 - Supervised physical custody—The child can spend time with this party but only when supervised by an adult designated by the court or agreed upon by the parties.

 How Custody is Decided

 When parents cannot come to an agreement on their own, through negotiations with their attorneys, or via mediation, a judge is left to decide.
 A judge always chooses what he or she thinks is in the child’s best interests, not the parent’s best interests.
 These deciding factors include, but are not limited to, the living arrangement that each parent can provide, who did the majority of the child raising to this point, emotional and physical health of each parent, child’s preference if old enough, and much more.

 Contact a Butler Child Support Attorney Today

 Here at Bunde & Roberts, P.C., we handle all types of child custody disputes, including high conflict divorce, grandparent child custody, and out of state custody or moves.
 If you are in the midst of a custody disagreement, or are going through divorce or separation, it is in your best interest to speak to an attorney soon.
-Contact us today at 412-391-4330 to schedule a free consultation with an experienced Butler child custody lawyer.
+Contact us today at 412-391-4330 to schedule a consultation with an experienced Butler child custody lawyer.